terra-ops/terra-app/docs/drupal.md

 Makefile Driven Development
 ===========================

-Using Terra's build hooks, you can use makefile for your app.
+Using Terra's build hooks, you can use makefile for your project.

 See the repo at https://github.com/jonpugh/drupal-terra for an example.